 If you’re a newbie to any industry in the service space, the first thing you’ll realize is how saturated it is.
 But, the voice of your brand can reinforce what differentiate’s you.
 This is where what you say and how you say it can either make or break you.
 If getting there for your brand means being a bit brass faced in the way you communicate about specific topics, trying to side-step possible misinterpretations will only take you further away from your goal, which is to stand out!

 So what matters the most to you?
 Are you troubled by trending habits in your industry?
 Do you hold key experiences that can shed light on things your target market are oblivious of?
 Are you breaking ground in your industry because you’ve improved on an an old formula?
 IF the way you talk about it is distinct from your industry, then by all means take the scenic route!

-I realize for those who prefer to whitewash the way they communicate with generic phrases like, “we decided to do things differently by being the ones who will make a difference”, what I’m suggesting will seem crazy.
+I realize for those who prefer to whitewash the way they communicate with bland phrases like, “we decided to do things differently by being the ones who will make a difference”, what I’m suggesting will seem crazy.
 But, you can only make a difference after you’ve first educated your public on the problem.

 I am the Founder and Visual Brand Strategist at The BrandTUB

 *Visually Are you curious to know what your voice should sound like?
 Click here>The One-Page

 *Or, Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.
 And please share my article if you liked it.